Right-to-left language features

 Change the display language

-You can change the text direction from within a Microsoft Office program by clicking the Right-to-left paragraph button in the Paragraph group on the Home tab (this only appears if you have a right-to-left language enabled).
+You can change the text direction from within a Microsoft Office program by choosing the Right-to-left paragraph button in the Paragraph group on the Home tab (this only appears if you have a right-to-left language enabled).
 Even after changing your display to appear in a right-to-left language, you must have the appropriate keyboard language enabled to enter text in that language.

 For instructions about how to enable a language-specific keyboard, see Enable keyboard layouts for different languages.